 When is the Yellowstone season 4 release date?

 As of July 2nd, Paramount Network has confirmed the Kevin Costner-led affair has officially vacated its usual mid-year premiere slot, which was when the first three seasons of Yellowstone traditionally hit the airways – joining the “launch corridor” for a good majority of returning “prestige and must-see shows.”
 It’ll also be a convenient period for a bit of cross-promotion via CBS’s NFL broadcasts, notes Deadline.
-Reports indicate Yellowstone season 4 has been pushed back for an early November 2021 release date.

 Will there be a Yellowstone season 5?